-This lab provides a quick tour of the console to help you get familiar with the user interface along with some key terminology we will use in subsequent lab content.
-If you are already familiar with the basics of OpenShift simply ensure you can login and create the project.
+This lab provides a quick tour of the OpenShift console to help you get familiar with the user interface.
+If you are already familiar with the basics of OpenShift, this will be easy in that we are simply ensuring you can login and create a project.

 OpenShift provides a web console that allows you to perform various tasks via a web browser.

 Use your browser to navigate to the URI provided by your instructor and login with the user/password provided.

 Once logged in you should see your available projects - or you will be provided with an informational box that "No projects exist"

 Developer Default View

 First let's create a new project to do our workshop work in.
 We will use the student number you were given to ensure you don't clash with classmates: